song21010117/qu.github.io/content/research/Full-path Q compensated imaging by jointly using different-order multiples and primaries.md

 ---
-title: "Attenuation compensation in anisotropic LSRTM and FWI"
+title: "Full-path Q compensated imaging by jointly using different-order multiples and primaries"
-subtitle: " - 2020-01-09"
+subtitle: "- 2020-01-09"
-summary: we compensate for the attenuation during source wavefield forward propagation and receiver backward propagation, and we introduce a regularization operator to automatically eliminate the exponential high-frequency noise during the attenuation compensation process.
+summary: Based on a preceding operators our QLSRTM-VA method increases the imaging resolution, signal-to-noise ratio, and amplitude preservation in deep regions.
+Our method is capable of producing better images than viscoacoustic isotropic least-squares reverse time migration (LSRTM) and acoustic anisotropic LSRTM.
 authors:
 - Yingming Qu
 - Jinli Li

 doi: "10.1190/geo2019-0237.1"

 # Schedule page publish date (NOT publication's date).
-publishDate: "2022-01-09"
+publishDate: "2020-01-09"

-weight: 100
+weight: 100 .

 # Publication name and optional abbreviated publication name.
 publication: Geophysics